RavanH/orange-confort-plus/readme.txt

 = How to use the shortcode? =

-Add a the following shortcode in an Shortcode block where you wish the button to appear in any template part or widget zone.
+Add the following shortcode in an Shortcode block where you wish the button to appear in any template part or widget zone.

 	[ocplus_button style="outline" color="black" bgcolor="" /]

-If you wish to add the button to a custom, non-block, theme PHP template file, you can use this:
+If you wish to add the button to a custom, classic (non-FSE) theme PHP template file, you can use this:

 	echo do_shortcode( '[ocplus_button style="outline" color="black" bgcolor="" /]' );